Digital Capability, Skills and Support

 Inclusive Pedagogy and Practice

-A range of guidance, information and resources that assist with implementing inclusive pedagogy and practices in your teaching and learning.
-This also includes the range of materials and guidance form the Inclusive Essentials programme.
+AD&D: inclusive pedagogy & practice – provides a range of guidance, information and resources that assist with implementing inclusive pedagogy and practices in your teaching and learning.

-In Conversation is a series of short video podcasts showcasing our academic colleagues’ experiences of delivering teaching and learning during the pandemic.
+AD&D: In Conversation brings to you a series of short video podcasts showcasing our academic colleagues’ experiences of delivering teaching and learning during the pandemic.
 Each podcast is structured around a specific theme where colleagues can explore the challenges of delivery in the digital void, provide practical solutions and share best practice.

 - University Rules and regulations: IT – covers all IT regulations, policy and guidance on using IT equipment at Hallam.